top of page

 © 2025 Purple Financial, Inc. All rights reserved.

-Purple is a financial technology company, not a bank.
-Banking services are provided by OMB Bank, Member FDIC.
+Purple is a financial technology company, not an FDIC-insured bank.
+Banking services provided by OMB Bank, Member FDIC.
+Deposit insurance covers the failure of an insured bank.
+Certain conditions must be satisfied for pass-through deposit insurance coverage to apply.

 The Purple Mastercard® Debit Card is issued by OMB Bank, Member FDIC, pursuant to license from Mastercard.